DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

-“As someone in an administrative or mentor role at a school, I need to know what is required of me before I start a claim, So that I can prepare all the information required information ready before I start our claim.”
+“As someone in an administrative or mentor role at a school, I need to know what is required of me before I start a claim, So that I can prepare all the required information before I start our claim.”

 #### How we used this user task

-This user task underpinned our work on producing and iterating the service’s start page [Changes to the service’s start page](/claim-funding-for-mentors/changes-to-the-services-start-page/) as well informing our private beta and public beta communication plans.
+This user task underpinned our work on producing and iterating the service’s start page [Changes to the service’s start page](/claim-funding-for-mentors/changes-to-the-services-start-page/) as well as informing our private beta and public beta communication plans.

 #### Example multi-academy school user task

-“As someone in an administrative or mentor role at a multi-academy trust, We need to be able to submit claims on behalf of other schools within our trust, So that we can reduce the burden on schools having to submit claims individually.”
+“As someone in an administrative or mentor role at a multi-academy trust, We need to be able to submit claims on behalf of other schools within our trust, So that we can reduce the burden on schools to submit claims individually.”

 #### How we used this user task

-We ensured in our user research plan for the private beta that we would undertake a [round](/claim-funding-for-mentors/round-9-multi-academy-trust-research-findings/) specifically with multi-academy trust users, to ensure that their user needs were met.
+We ensured in our user research plan for the private beta that we would undertake a [round](/claim-funding-for-mentors/round-9-multi-academy-trust-research-findings/) specifically with multi-academy trust users to ensure that their user needs were met.

 #### Example accredited provider user task

 “As an accredited provider,
-We need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do, So that they are encouraged to claim all the funding that they are entitled to and don't miss out, despite having busy schedules.”
+We need schools to understand the benefits of claiming funding and how it will support with mentoring and the training they are required to do, So that they are encouraged to claim all the funding that they are entitled to and don’t miss out, despite having busy schedules.”

 #### How we used this user task